WAVE (TV): History

 During 1958–59, WAVE-TV produced in its studios educational programs for Jefferson County Schools—the forerunner of WFPK-TV (channel 15, now WKPC-TV).
 From 1954 to 1962, WAVE-TV also produced in its studio Tomorrow's Champions, a police-sponsored program for young amateur boxers.
 Muhammad Ali (then Cassius Clay) got his start there.

 In July 1959, having long since outgrown its original studio facility on East Broadway (which now houses the Louisville offices for Metro United Way), WAVE-TV moved into its current downtown facility at 725 South Floyd Street.
 The new, specially designed building was dedicated with a commissioned opera, Beatrice, by Lee Hoiby.
 George Norton's wife, Jane Morton Norton, an accomplished artist herself, also commissioned original paintings for the building and statues for the adjacent WAVE Garden.
 The Garden, facing on Broadway, is a small park with water and greenery, now dedicated to the late George Norton.
 Three years later, in 1962, channel 3 became the first station in the region to transmit live, locally produced programming in color.
 By 1966, it was the only Kentucky station that processed its own news footage on color film and, in 1969, WAVE-TV became the first station in the market to employ a certified television meteorologist (Tom Wills) and operate its own weather-forecasting system.

 The station notably refers to its coverage area as "WAVE Country", echoing a popular jingle and image campaign that the station introduced in the early 1970s.
-In fact, that very jingle served as the image campaign of the Al Ham-composed news music package "Home Country."
+In fact, that very jingle served as the image campaign of the Al Ham-composed news music package "Home Country".

-On January 18, 2022, WAVE-TV introduced a new logo that is reminiscent of its 1962-68 logo.
-The station also dropped the "3" from its branding to become simply, "WAVE."
+On January 18, 2022, WAVE-TV reintroduced a logo inspired by the station's 1960s logo (which has remained on the station's studio building since its opening and been restored in subsequent remodels), consisting of its call letters in a circle broken by a curved sine wave, which became the station's signature logo motif.
+It also dropped mention of channel 3 in most of its branding.